In an earlier post, I argued that

-If you've been following the comments on this blog or on the various LinkedIn groups where the post appeared, you've seen that those who agreed posted the shortest comments.
+If you saw the comments, you know that those who agreed posted the shortest comments.
 The length of other comments seemed to correlate to the relative vehemence of the commenter's disagreement and their fervor in defense of hourly billing.

 The disagreements took two basic positions:

 Flat-fee or total-cost estimates aren't possible in most areas of law because of unpredictable variables

 It's not fair to charge a client for more time than it took to produce the work product

 What I failed to state in the original post is that I was referring to the reliability of project estimates or quotes based on the reliability of the components that made up the total, not anyone's ability to create a monolithic total cost in the abstract.
 As expressed, those disagreeing seemed to interpret the latter, which I agree is very difficult.
 "Difficult," though, does not mean "impossible."
 Will it take some time to experiment with and get it right?
 Sure.
 Will you embrace some economic risk in that learning curve?
 Yes again.

 Position number two stimulated the most emotional comments.
 To that, I offer the following observation of how the rest of the world operates.

 "Value" is the economic effect that clients attribute to the impact that solving their problem has on

 Over time, the collective buying behavior of those with similar problems translates into a reference price or market price, and that becomes the default expectation.
 Some sellers will charge more, believing that they can demonstrate greater impact.
 Others will charge less, perhaps arguing that they provide the same impact, but are sharing the economic value of their own operating efficiency.